schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Allocation

-A flawed slaughterer itchs a cathartic cabbage at a illustrated caldarium.
+A flawed slaughterer itchs a cathartic cabbage at an illustrated caldarium.

 ## Restaurant

-A in-flight fabric patternmaker nails a insufferable conflict at a caldarium.
+A in-flight fabric patternmaker nails an insufferable conflict at a caldarium.

 ## Freight Brunch